scheinerman/SimpleRandom.jl/README.md

-# SimpleRandom.jl
+# Simple Random

-Collection of Julia functions to make random things
+This is a collection of Julia functions to make random things.